Fried vegetable pancakes from ricepaper (pizza shaped spring rolls)

 Medical Medium

 This recipe has no ‘no foods’, rice is a ‘filler food’.
 Still this recipe is not for everyone.
 You need to bake the pancakes in just a little bit of oil.
-Use unprocessed, virgin olive oil.
+Use unprocessed, virgin olive oil or avocado oil.
+On the official Medical Medium website you can read why to avoid seed oils like canola or sunflower oil.

 Vegetable pancakes made from ricepaper